linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 This single number, the return, is a ratio.
 It is faster for an investor to analyze proportions than absolute numbers.
 For example, if an investor is told she earned an  $8\%$  rate of return, she can instantly begin to judge whether she is happy with this result, compared to the need to pore over valuation and transaction statements first.
 - Returns are comparable even if the underlying figures are not.
 An investor can compare returns even when the portfolios have different base currencies or have different sizes.
 For example, if an investor puts

-$100 to work and gains$ 10, she has earned the same return as an investor who put $1 million to work and ended up with $1.1 million.
+\$100 to work and gains\$ 10, she has earned the same return as an investor who put \$1 million to work and ended up with \$1.1 million.
 - Returns calculated for different periods are comparable; that is, an investor can compare this year's return to last year's.
 The interpretation of the rate of return is intuitive.
 Return is the value reconciling the beginning investment value to the ending value over the time period we are measuring.
 An investor can take a reported return and use it to determine the amount of money he would have at the end of the period given the amount invested.